 Christopher L. Heffner, PsyD, PhD

-I’m a clinical professor, media psychologist, and academic leader focused on the future of mental health in a media-driven world.
-I serve as a Professor in the APA-accredited Clinical Psychology PsyD Program at Antioch University Seattle and direct the Positive Psychology and Technology Lab (+PsyTechLab), where we examine how innovation, media, and technology can be used thoughtfully to support mental health, resilience, and human well-being.
+Today, I serve as President-Elect of APA Division 46 and as a Professor in the APA-accredited Clinical Psychology PsyD Program at Antioch University Seattle.
+I also direct the Positive Psychology and Technology Lab (+PsyTechLab), where we explore how media, innovation, and technology can be used thoughtfully to support mental health, resilience, and human well-being.
+My current work increasingly focuses on how technology is reshaping both human-to-human and human-to-computer relationships, including an upcoming APA panel discussion on artificial intimacy and the future of human connection.

 My Books